fluencelabs/examples/aqua-examples/near-integration/README.md

         <- result
 ```

-Before we can use our NEAR adapter, we need to deploy our Wasm modules to one or more host peers.
+Before we can use our Fluence NEAR adapter, we need to deploy our Wasm modules to one or more host peers.
 We can do that with Aqua or the [`fldist`](https://doc.fluence.dev/docs/knowledge_tools#fluence-proto-distributor-fldist) tool:

 ```bash
 fldist new_service \